zwang695/alexa-skills-list/skills/B01DYX1GO8/README.md

 * *Alexa ask air time how long the wait is at San Jose International*

-* *Alexa ask air time how long the wait is in Atlanta Georgia*
+* *Alexa ask air time what is the current weather in New York*

+Ever wonder how long it will take you to get through security once you get to the airport?
+Air Time can help you decide when you need to leave for the airport based on the security wait time that you'll be facing.
+You'll also know if the security wait time is increasing or decreasing.

-Air Time allows you to check the security wait times for any airport in the country.
+Air Time allows you to check the security wait times and weather for any airport in the country.
 You can search by airport code, city, or city & state.
-You will hear the current security wait times and the trend of the wait times.
+You will hear the current security wait times and the trend of the wait times as well as the current weather at the airport.

 ***